codefellows-portland-javascript-401d2/http-simple-persistence/README.md

 ## API

-### List all to-do apps
+### List all to-do tasks

-A list of all of the json files (to-do apps) in the data folder.
+A list of all of the json files (to-do tasks) in the data folder.

 ```
 GET /todos
 ```

-### Add to-do app
+### Add to-do task

-Data coming in will create a json file (to-do app) in the data folder.
+Data coming in will create a json file (to-do task) in the data folder.

 ```
 POST /todos
 ```

-### Update to-do app
+### Update to-do task

-Data coming in will be saved to a json file (to-do app) in the data folder, updating it entirely.
+Data coming in will be saved to a json file (to-do task) in the data folder, updating it entirely.

 ```
 PUT /todos/:id
 ```

-### Remove to-do app
+### Remove to-do task

-The json file (to-do app) will be removed in the data folder.
+The json file (to-do task) will be removed in the data folder.

 ```
 DELETE /todos/:id